MicrosoftDocs/defender-docs/defender-endpoint/device-control-overview.md

 Device control for Microsoft Defender for Endpoint controls access to a device based on its BitLocker encrypted state (encrypted or plain).
 This allows for exceptions to be created to allow and audit access to non-BitLocker encrypted devices.

+> [!TIP]
+> If you're using Mac, device control can control access to removable media based on the APFS encryption state.
+See **[Device Control for macOS](/editor/MicrosoftDocs/defender-docs-pr/defender-endpoint%2Fdevice-control-overview.md/main/d565b957-f2d8-dbf6-35a0-305e77bc1a95/mac-device-control-overview.md)**.
 ## [**Controlling access to printers**](#tab/Printers)

 ### Printer installation restrictions